Documenting the American South Logo

 • Abstract

 Although ostensibly about the aftermath of Hurricane Floyd, this interview presents a history lesson on the gradual extinction of independent farming in eastern North Carolina.
 Larry Kelley shares the details of a lifetime of farming and other rural work.
 He sees himself as among the last members of a generation of old-school farmers who were pushed out of agriculture by factory farms and new techniques.
 But although farmers are being forced to abandon their farms, especially as Floyd exacerbated their financial difficulty, Larry maintains his faith in the strength of his rural community.
-This is a lengthy interview, and it is sometimes difficult to glean useful information from it because of interruptions and sound interference.
+This is a lengthy interview, and it is sometimes difficult to hear clearly because of interruptions and sound interference.
 The interview's highlights are focused on the Kelleys' experiences.
 Researchers interested in Larry's father's experiences as a farmer can look to the first fifteen pages of the transcript.
-Both Larry and Betty Kelley participated in the interview, but Larry did virtually all of the talking.
+Both Larry and Betty Kelley participated in the interview, but Larry does the majority of the talking.

 • Finding aid to the Southern Oral History Program Collection